-Our principal cash requirements are for property acquisitions, property-level operating expenses, capital improvements, debt service, certain organizational and offering expenses, corporate-level general and administrative expenses, distributions and redemptions.
+Our principal cash requirements are for property acquisitions, property-level operating expenses, capital improvements, debt service, corporate-level general and administrative expenses, distributions and redemptions.
 We have three primary sources of capital for meeting our cash requirements:

-- proceeds from our public offerings, including our dividend reinvestment plan; - · debt financings, including secured or unsecured facilities; and - cash flow generated by our real estate investments and operations.
+- proceeds from our public offerings, including our dividend reinvestment plan; - debt financings, including secured or unsecured facilities; and - cash flow generated by our real estate investments and operations.